Ty France Player Props: Mariners vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.22 team ERA ranks 16th among all league pitching staffs.
+- The Red Sox's 4.24 team ERA ranks 16th across all MLB pitching staffs.

-- Red Sox pitchers combine to rank 23rd in baseball in home runs surrendered (131 total, 1.2 per game).
+- Red Sox pitchers combine to rank 23rd in baseball in home runs given up (133 total, 1.3 per game).

-- Pivetta makes the start for the Red Sox, his ninth of the season.
-He is 7-5 with a 4.11 ERA and 100 strikeouts in 81 2/3 innings pitched.
+- Bello makes the start for the Red Sox, his 18th of the season.
+He is 7-6 with a 3.66 ERA and 82 strikeouts in 96 2/3 innings pitched.

-- His most recent appearance came in relief on Tuesday when the right-hander threw five scoreless innings against the Atlanta Braves while giving up three hits.
+- In his most recent appearance on Wednesday against the Atlanta Braves, the right-hander went six innings, giving up three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.